williballenthin/python-registry/README.txt

 The source directory for python-registry contains a sample/ subdirectory that contains small programs that use python-registry.
-For example, regview.py is a read-only clone of Microsoft Window's Regedit, implemented in 200 lines.
+For example, regview.py is a read-only clone of Microsoft Window's Regedit, implemented in a few hundred lines.

 Selections of the regview.py source code that are relevant to python-registry are included below to highlight how the module may